HWTeng-Teaching/202402-Financial-Econometrics/HW_ch08.28/HW_ch08.28.d,e.md

 |$b_2$|  3.4261 (0.4985) | 3.4261 (0.5422) | [ 2.4366 , 4.4155 ] | [ 2.3500 , 4.5021 ]
 |$b_3$|  0.6525 (0.3772) | 0.6525 (0.3574) | [ -0.0962 , 1.4012 ] | [ -0.0567 , 1.3617 ]

 #### Compared to GLS, all estimates in FGLS are closer to the true parameter.
-Although the standard errors of $b_2$ in FGLS is larger than GLS, the other estimates in FGLS are only slightly larger than their robust counterparts, suggesting a more conservative approach.
+Although the standard errors of $b_2$ in FGLS is larger than GLS, the other estimates in FGLS are slightly larger than their robust counterparts, suggesting a more conservative approach.
 Therefore, FGLS is preferred for the model.
 **Code:**

 ```